 James C. Capretta

-Mr. Capretta has been widely published in newspapers, magazines, and trade journals, including Health Affairs (where he is a member of the Editorial Board), The JAMA Forum, National Affairs, National Review, The Wall Street Journal, and The Weekly Standard.
-His television appearances include “PBS NewsHour,” Fox News Sunday, CNBC, C-SPAN’s “Washington Journal,” and Bloomberg Television.
+Mr. Capretta has been widely published in newspapers, magazines, and trade journals, including Health Affairs (where he is a member of the Editorial Board), The JAMA Network, National Affairs, National Review, The New York Times, and The Wall Street Journal.
+His television appearances include “PBS NewsHour,” Fox News Sunday, C-SPAN’s “Washington Journal,” CNBC, and Bloomberg Television.

 Mr. Capretta has an MA in public policy studies from Duke University and a BA in government from the University of Notre Dame.